What AI does HubSpot use? A complete guide to Breeze AI

 The verdict: Is HubSpot's AI right for you?

-So, after all that, should you use HubSpot’s AI?
-The answer really depends on your company’s setup.
+So, after all that, should you use HubSpot's AI?
+The answer is a resounding yes if you're looking for a mature, integrated, and capable platform.

-If you want to automate your support, bring all your knowledge sources together, and have total command over your AI without being locked into one platform, you should give eesel AI a try.
+If you want to automate your support and bring all your knowledge sources together while using HubSpot as your core platform, you should give eesel AI a try.

 Frequently asked questions